lelanhus/dearbillmurray.com/_posts/2012-11-20-i-know-its-been-awhile.md

 Meh.
 Who are we kidding?

 We know what's responsible.
 And we're not going to take it.
-Those things&hellip;
+Those&hellip;those things&hellip;those bacteria.

 Ahh, yes.
 I hear you met our class president at a baseketball game.
 I never played basketball much.
 People used to always ask, "Do you play basket ball?"